Home Automation- A Guide to Timed Events

 This is accomplished using your control system e.g Home assistant, node-red,Alexa etc.

-This is easier to manage as you have a better overview of the timing but you need a connection to the device for the timer to trigger the action.
+This is easier to manage as you have a better overview of what devices are being controlled, but you need a connection to the device for the timer to trigger the action.
 See Home Automation Timer with Node-Red.

-You can of course use a combination of device and central timing but this can be very confusing and so is not really recommended.
+You can of course use a combination of standalone and central timing but this can be very confusing and so is not really recommended.

 Summary